How to Find Cheap Flights

 3. Search For Your Flight on Multiple Sites

 Now that you've discovered when the cheapest time to fly is*, you simply need to research which site is offering the cheapest flight.
 Rarely does the actual carrier's website offer a non-ridiculous price, so I would suggest looking on flight comparison sites first.
-My personal favourite is STA Travel
+My personal favourite (until I turn 27 that is) is STA Travel

 - an international budget travel agency that gives discounts to those under 26, students or recent grads (as in 1 year), and teachers.
 Its discounted flights require a membership card to book, but you'll save way more than the $25/year it costs to join.
 Their cards also come with other perks, like discounts into select tourist attractions and free basic travel insurance for US citizens